-3.1 Item memory
+3.1 Item Memory

 Item memory (iM) is a symbol table or dictionary of all the hypervectors defined in the system.
 In a typical language application, the 26 letters of the alphabet and the space are the initial items, and they are assigned hypervectors at random (with i.i.d. components).
 They stay fixed throughout the computation, and they serve as seeds from which further representations are made.
-HD computing has been used for identifying the source language of text samples from a sequence of n consecutive letters (n-grams) [11, 23].
+HD computing has been used for identifying the source language of text samples from a sequence of n consecutive letters (n-grams) [10, 21].
 For example, letter trigrams of a text sample were encoded into a hypervector by random indexing and vector-space operations to represent a language.
-In the same vein, pentagrams of letters have been used for classifying news articles [19].
+In the same vein, pentagrams of letters have been used for classifying news articles [18].

-Text and language applications are well-matched to the HD computing framework because the input data already comes in the form of discrete symbolic primitives (letters, or words), which can be readily mapped to hypervectors.
+Text and language applications are well-matched to the HD computing framework because the input data already comes in the form of symbolic primitives (letters, or words), which can be readily mapped to hypervectors.
 On the other hand, biosignal processing applications often operate on analog time series with multiple sensory inputs demanding a different mapping scheme to hypervectors.
-Accordingly, we have extended the notion of iM to a continuous item memory (CiM) that maps an analog input after a discretization step [21].
-CiM utilizes a method of mapping quantities and dates "continuously" to hypervectors [25].
+Accordingly, we have extended the notion of iM to a continuous item memory (CiM) that maps an analog input after a discretization step [20].
+CiM utilizes a method of mapping quantities and dates "continuously" to hypervectors [23].
 In this continuous vector space, orthogonal endpoint hypervectors are generated for the minimum and maximum levels in the range.
 Hypervectors for intermediate levels are then generated by linear interpolation between these endpoints so that the similarity of vectors corresponds to the closeness of levels.

 For example, if an analog signal is discretized into m levels, we choose a random hypervector for the minimum level and randomly flip D/2/(m-1) of its bits for each successively higher level (once flipped, a bit will not be flipped back).
 The vectors for the minimum and the maximum levels will then be D/2 bits apart or orthogonal to each other.
-These hypervectors are stored in the CiM and used to encode signal levels.